Enhancing collaborative fire management 2.2.C

 Luke Smith is a fire ecologist in the Department of Energy, Environment and Climate Action in Victoria.
 Since completing a bachelor's degree in natural resource management with honours in 2011, he has worked on a variety of projects relating to fire and land management, emergency response and landscape monitoring and research projects.
 Luke’s focus over the last decade has centred around implementing landscape monitoring projects and incorporating research and knowledge into best practice.
 Luke is also an experienced Operations Officer, with 15 years of experience in fire and emergency management, and as part of his role is responsible for designing and leading the implementation of planned burns.
 He is also a member of the National Pookila Recovery Team and chairs the Pookila Habitat and Fire Management subgroup of the recovery team.

-Ms Jemma Mccrossin
+Ms Jemma McCrossin

 Ecologist